All our handy guides in one place

 To give you a helping hand when it comes to looking after your pet, we’ve written some guides that are packed full of useful information.

 This is a benefit that can provide cover when you’re abroad with your pet for things like overseas vet fees, quarantine costs and replacing lost pet travel documents.
 It can also help with additional accommodation bills if you miss your return trip home because your pet goes missing or needs emergency treatment.
+This cover isn’t included with our rabbit insurance.

 Any physical disease, sickness, abnormality, infection or body part failure suffered by your pet that’s not due to an accidental injury.